s5uishida/docker_open5gs_volte_sms_config/README.md

 <h3 id="try">Try VoLTE and SMS</h3>

 Make sure that you can make a VoLTE call and SMS to the MSISDN.
 If your device does not support **SMS over IMS**, you can send SMS with **SMS over SGs** depending on your device.

+**Note.
+Kamailio seems to have a bug in handling multibyte messages, which causes garbled characters in SMS.**

 <h2 id="branch_open5gs">Use the open5gs_hss_cx branch of docker_open5gs</h2>